Meet Trevor Hubbs, AFI's New Field Marshal

 I grew up running hounds on coyotes and raccoons, spent a fair amount of time public land waterfowl hunting, and have hunted upland birds behind my setters across the midwest.

-See other posts related to featured the campfire AFI Comms Channel
+See other posts related to the campfire featured AFI Comms Channel